63 Email Sign-Offs To Use for Professional Emails

 If this is your first interaction with the recipient, consider listing your first and last name right below the sign-off line.
 This allows the reader to understand who is writing to them and who to address when drafting a reply.
 If you have already spoken with this person, consider including only your first name for a more casual and friendly ending to the email.

 Featuring a sign-off with correct spelling and grammar ensures the email looks professional.
 It also shows the recipient that you took the time to closely review the sign-off and the rest of the email before sending it to them.
 Try reading the email and the sign-off out loud or asking someone to review it to provide feedback on any grammatical or spelling errors.

 To ensure each of your emails looks unique and personalised, consider using a different sign-off for each one.
 Crafting a personalised sign-off can strengthen your connection with the recipient and make your email more memorable.
 Try catering your sign-off toward the specific person and the message you're conveying in the email's body.
 For instance, if your message is requesting an important file from a client, the sign-off can remind them of this by saying, "I look forward to receiving the case study on Tuesday, May 15, as discussed."

 Explore more articles

-- How To Write an Analyst Job Description (With Example)
+- How to Write a Cover Letter for Admin Job (With Example)